 Using the SSO Configuration of the Directory Account

 Support domain accounts are able to use the single sign-on configuration of their directory account.
 After SSO has been enabled in a directory account, the checkbox ‘Login using SSO configuration of directory account’ becomes available.

-Checking this box hides the SAML SSO URL field as well as the Certificate fingerprint field.
+Checking this box hides any SSO protocol specific section.
 The values for these fields are obtained from the directory account when this feature is in use.

-If SSO has been enabled for an 4me account, but it does not appear to work, then the account owner can access 4me again by adding
+If SSO has been enabled for a 4me account, but it does not appear to work, then the account owner can access 4me again by adding

 /access/normal to the URL of the 4me account.
 Once the owner is back in 4me, the System Logs section of the Settings Console can provide some useful information about why SSO is not working.
 Whenever there has been an authentication failure, an entry will have been added to the log with an explanation of what went wrong.